 - Soups with rice

 As you already know, the rice diet consists of three phases.
-The purpose of the first phase is to detox your body and cleanse you from the excess amount of sodium, refined carbs, and unhealthy fats.
+The purpose of the first phase is to get used to the new regimen and its requirements.
 The second phase aims at health improvement and weight loss, so it lasts until you reach your desired weight.
 And the third phase is designed to help you implement healthy eating habits and maintain your results.
 Each phase has its caloric and food restrictions and so, different meal plans.
 Here is a sample rice diet plan for each phase: